temporalio/documentation/docs/application-development-guide.md

 ```

 A `Client` does not have an explicit close.
-If you don't specify a Namespace, Temporal defaults to the name `default`.
+If you don't specify a Namespace, Temporal defaults the `namespace` parameter to the value `default`.

 `Client` may be directly instantiated with a service of another.
 For example, if you need to create another Client to use an additional Namespace.